a_skyline2

 Shiel Rd

-A Board School is listed on this site in 1900.
-Formed from the amalgamation of Edge Hill Girls’ and Newsham Girls and located in the old Newsham building.
+A Board School is listed on this site in 1900. and in 1938 on the corner of Cottenham St and Molyneux Rd as Fairfield CE Schools.
+Formed in 1973 from the amalgamation of Edge Hill Girls’ and Newsham Girls and located in the old Newsham building.
 Closed in 1983 re-organisation.
 The Head, Mrs I BRAIN, went to St Hilda’s as 2nd Deputy; the children went to Archbishop Blanch or Stanley Park Comprehensive.
 The building was used by Social Services, I think.

 Fairfield Institute for Boys